wizgrav/clubber/README.md

 ### Clubber Tool ###

 This web app is meant to assist in the design of modulators.
 4 objects are provided by default and accessed in a shader via the iMusic[0-3] vec4 uniforms(bands).
-The 3 text input fields allow writing glsl expressions to play with the measurements and inspect the resulting modulations in the form of RGB shapes.
+The 4 text input fields allow writing glsl expressions to play with the measurements and inspect the resulting modulations in the form of RGBA shapes(A is white).
 The views button cycles through two extra views, one with all the measurements from the 4 objects and also a midi spectrogram where you can see the current bounds for each band/rect(useful for live inspection of the adapt option).

-You can change band configuration through the form or by passing query arguments to the tool url.
+You can change band configuration through the form with the numeric inputs or by passing query arguments to the tool url.
 Arguments should be in the form of a single letter and a number 0-3 to indicate iMusic[0-3] respectively.
 So for example ?t0=4567 would override the template of iMusic[0]. ?r0=1,24,32,96 would change the bounds (from, to, low, high). ?s0=0.2,0.1,0.2,0.2 would override the smooth option array. ?a0=0.33,0.1,1,1 would override the adapt option array.

-The current soundcloud track, glsl field values and band config will be persisted among page reloads.
+The current soundcloud track, glsl field values and band config will be persisted among page reloads in localStorage.
 If you want to reset to the defaults you can pass a **?reset=1** argument to the url.

-If a shadertoy hash/url is provided, it will be fetched and rendered as well, potentially interacting with modulators as well.
-Not all shadertoys work yet and those that do must have a special define block to allow band wiring:
+If a shadertoy hash/url is provided, it will be fetched and rendered, and it can be made to interact with modulators as well.
+Not all shadertoys work yet and those that do must have a special define block to allow wiring the mods in:

 ```cpp